Route 522 (Zachary Taylor Highway), Rappahannock Co.

 0.05 mile; from 1.4 miles south of Route 630 (Hittles Mill Road) to 0.4 mile north of Route 647 (Crest Hill Road)

-The primary purpose of this project is to rehabilitate the substandard Route 522 (Zachary Taylor Highway) bridge over Wilson Branch near Flint Hill in Rappahannock County.
+In late March, VDOT began construction on a project to replace the substandard superstructure of the Route 522 bridge over Wilson Branch, located near Flint Hill in Rappahannock County.
 The existing concrete T-beam bridge was built in 1923 and has a sufficiency rating of 48 on a scale of 0 (poor) to 100 (very good).

-VDOT proposes to replace the superstructure of the existing bridge, including the deck and railings.
-The bridge’s abutments will be rehabilitated and reused in the project.
+With this project, VDOT will replace the bridge deck and railings and rehabilitate the bridge abutments.
 The restored bridge will widened to 28 feet, an improvement over the current 24-foot width.

 Construction will take place in phases to maintain a single 12-foot travel lane, with temporary signals controlling two-way traffic through the work zone.
-Work is anticipated to begin in fall 2016 and take eight to 12 months to complete.
+This traffic pattern is expected to remain in place through mid-October (see news release).

 Public hearing: February 11, 2014